 While works are underway, you and the contractor are responsible for coordinating all works including site safety, protection of property and temporary accommodation as required.

-On completion of the work and before any remaining payments are made by any party, the contractor must provide you the following documentation.
-When you receive these documents (your contractor will know them) you will need to submit them to the Household Resilience Program grants team:
+On completion of the works and before any remaining payments are made by any party, the contractor must provide you the following documentation:

-- Evidence of QBCC Home Warranty Insurance (taken out by the contractor)
+- Evidence of QBCC Home Warranty Insurance (taken out by the contractor when applicable)

 - Form 15 for design compliance provided by engineer or supplier of proprietary products (e.g. cyclone shutters)

-- Form 16 for the installation of proprietary items or Form 21 for certification of structural works
+- Form 43 for the installation of proprietary items OR Form 21 for certification of structural works

-When the above items have been provided, an assessor will carry out an inspection of the works and our HRP team will arrange for the grant funding to be released to the contractor.
-You will also be required to pay the balance of your co-contribution to the contractor once you are satisfied that the work has been completed in full.
+You will be required to pay the balance of your co-contribution, plus any additional costs for works that are not covered by the grant, to the contractor once you are satisfied that the work has been completed in full.